whitneyburton/portfolios/students/1608-back/alene-schlereth/Alene_Schlereth_Mod_3.md

 Pahlka Posse:
 As a co-leader of Pahlka Posse, I have enjoyed supporting our team in getting things done.
 This module, we set up our work flow differently than in the past.
 Friday Spike sessions were formatted as tutorials/code alongs where we Pahlka memebers learned about and then lead a session on a tech topic/skill that was applicable to what we needed to learn to build our app.
 These included PDF scraper, d3/LoDash, API Building, and Security.
 This spread the leadership amongst more Pahlka members and made our Friday Spike sessions more meaningful for visitors.

 from Schuttte: Ali deserves a wealth of gratitude and appreciation for her work on this module’s Pahlka project.
 As I was struggling to keep my head above water, I was always amazed to see new and meaningful PR’s from her on our Edualize project.
 She has seemingly endless endurance, and her passion for making a difference is contagious to all that interact with her.
 I’m grateful for having learned a bit about thinking beyond my own work this module, and can’t wait to see what Ali does with her incredible drive.

+Productivity Lunch:
+Attended weekly productivity lunch where I built relationships and talked about strategies for a healthier happier, more productive life.
+I enjoyed chatting with this group of people from week to week.

+Joan Clarke Society:
+Attended weekly Joan Clarke Society coffee where I built relationships with fellow female Turing devs across cohorts and with alumni.
+I really appreciated the opportunity to ask questions and gain advice on developement work, group project dynamics, and general balancing life as a Turing student.

 ------------------